flow-hydraulics/flow-wallet-api/API.md

 ## Functionality

-### 1. Admin
+### Accounts

-- [x] Single admin account (hot wallet)
+- [x] Initialize the API with a root admin account
-- [x] Create user accounts (using admin account)
+- [x] Create a new Flow account

-### 2. Transaction Execution
+### Transactions

-- [x] Send an arbitrary transaction from the admin account
+- [x] Send a transaction signed by an account
-- [x] Send an arbitrary transaction from a user account
+- [x] Get the transaction history for an account

 ### 3. Fungible Tokens

-- [x] Send fungible token withdrawals from admin account (FLOW, FUSD)
-- [x] Detect fungible token deposits to admin account (FLOW, FUSD)
-- [x] Send fungible token withdrawals from a user account (FLOW, FUSD)
+- [x] Send fungible token withdrawals from an account (FLOW, FUSD)
-- [x] Detect fungible token deposits to a user account (FLOW, FUSD)
+- [x] Detect fungible token deposits to an account (FLOW, FUSD)
-- [x] View the fungible token balance of the admin account
-- [x] View the fungible token balance of a user account
+- [x] View the fungible token balance of an account

 ### 4. Non-Fungible Tokens

-- [ ] Set up admin account with non-fungible token collections (`NFT.Collection`)
-- [ ] Send non-fungible token withdrawals from admin account
-- [ ] Detect non-fungible token deposits to admin account
-- [ ] Set up a user account with non-fungible token collections (`NFT.Collection`)
+- [ ] Set up an account with non-fungible token collections (`NFT.Collection`)
-- [ ] Send non-fungible token withdrawals from a user account
+- [ ] Send non-fungible token withdrawals from an account
-- [ ] Detect non-fungible token deposits to a user account
+- [ ] Detect non-fungible token deposits to an account
-- [ ] View the non-fungible tokens owned by the admin account
-- [ ] View the non-fungible tokens owned by a user account
+- [ ] View the non-fungible tokens owned by an account

 ---